Professor

 EXPERIENCE

-The University of Tennessee, assistant and associate professor
+The University of Tennessee, assistant, associate, and full professor

 Pacific Lutheran University, assistant professor